Palomar Journalism Department’s Frequently Asked Questions

 Answer: Learning to be a good writer can help you in any field.
 In Journalism, it leads to careers in online journalism, newspaper writing, public relations, broadcast news writing and advertising.
 We have also had alumni use our degree to head toward careers in book publishing and law.

-Question: How long does it take to earn the AA degree in Journalism?
+Question: How long does it take to earn a degree in Journalism?

 Question: What careers can you go into with a degree in Journalism?